AtimaB/Readme-Generator/README.md

 #### GitHub
   http://www.github.com/AtimaB

-If you have any questions about this application,please contact  nickzehn10@hotmail.com
+If you have any questions about this application, please contact  nickzehn10@hotmail.com